ucsf-wynton/wynton-website-hpc/docs/hpc/support/faq.md

 **Q**. _Do I need a Wynton Protected Account?_

 **A**.
 You need a Wynton Protected account if you are working with anything classified by UCSF Security as "P3".
-This includes DEID UCSF Data and Data covered by UCSF Intellectual Property Agreements.
+This includes Deidentified UCSF Data and Data covered by UCSF Intellectual Property Agreements.
 See the [UCSF Policy 650-16 Addendum F - UCSF Data Classification Standard](https://it.ucsf.edu/standard-guideline/ucsf-policy-650-16-addendum-f-ucsf-data-classification-standard) for more information on UCSF Data Classification levels.

 Note, if your P2 or P3 data use agreement, IRB, or grant requires that your computing or storage resource meet a particular NIST or ISO standard, it _cannot_ be used on Wynton.
 Wynton does not meet any known security standard for Protected data storage, including, but not limited to, NIST SP 800-171 or ISO/IEC 270013/270024 standards.